mazerj/xgammacal/README.md

 2. Run the `xgammacal` program.
 It should be on everyone's path, if not add `/auto/share/pypeextra` to your path:

-    % gammacal ConfigFile lcd outfilename
+    % xgammacal ConfigFile lcd outfilename

    where ConfigFile is the pypeconfig file (Config.$(HOSTNAME)).

+3b.
+Then you can then plot the results from the command line:

+    % xgammacalplot outfilename

-3. Then you can plot the results by firing up matlab and doing
+3b.
+Then you can also the results by firing up matlab and doing

     >> showcalib('outfilename');

 4. You can then optionally validate the calibration:

-    % gammacal ConfigFile lcd outfilename gamma
+    % xgammacal ConfigFile lcd outfilename gamma

-where gamma is the overall gamma value plotted by showcalib().
+   where gamma is the overall gamma value you got from the plot program